Skip to Content

 Contents

-Mowing helps to keep your lawn healthy
+Mowing helps to keep your lawn healthy.

 Mowing damp grass

-Mowing damp grass is more difficult than when it’s dry, and so you need to make sure that your mower’s blades are sharp.
-You also have to raise your mower’s decks above the ground, about 3 to 4 inches, and then sharpen your blades after every day of mowing.
-It would also be best if you did full stripe mowing, not half stripe mowing.
-This minimizes the risk that your mower gets clogged with wet grass clippings.
+Mowing damp grass is more complex than when it’s dry, so you must ensure that your mower’s blades are sharp.
+You must raise your mower’s decks above the ground, about 3 to 4 inches, and then sharpen your blades after every mowing day.

-It is fine to mow damp grass if it remains wet for a long time because, of course, if not it will grow taller, which means it won’t look as good and will become more problematic for future mowing.
-The least saturated grass makes it more ideal for mowing.
+This means it won’t look as good and will become more problematic for future mowing.
+The least saturated grass makes it ideal for mowing.
+Both commercial and consumer mowers can be used for mowing damp grass.

 Timing

-Everyone knows that it’s not good to mow the grass right after it rains, as this is difficult and takes a lot of time.
-It is much better to wait until the grass is dry enough to walk through your lawn and your shoes are not sinking in it.
-But it is not always possible to wait, especially during certain times of the year when the weather is bad, and there is no alternative to mow grass that is partially wet from time to time.
+It is much better to wait until the grass is dry enough to walk through your lawn and your shoes are not sinking.
+But it is not always possible to stay, especially during certain times of the year when the weather is terrible, and there is no alternative to occasionally mowing partially wet grass.

 The ideal condition for mowing damp grass